axemanks/bookstore-chat/README.md

 Origianal inspiration- https://www.youtube.com/watch?v=KiWClrSVgfU
 ##
-.env.local is used, but does not need NEXT_PUBLIC_ on the variables.
+.env.local is used, does not need NEXT_PUBLIC_ on the variables.

+to start:
+npm run dev
+To ingest new docs- only needs to be done once npm run ingest